agentio/serviceinfrastructure/content/docs/io/concerns.md

 When we are setting up an IO, what do we care about?

-Here are some ideas that could be elements of an IO user interface.
+Here are some ideas that could be elements of an IO interactive user interface.

 ## The IO
 - what is its version?